 Convertigo has a community version that is free for everyone.
 There are also two paid tiers.
 Pricing for the Standard plan starts at €150 monthly, while the enterprise edition costs €200 monthly.

 With open source platforms, you also have to consider community support and the extensibility of the platform among other things.
 Keep these points in mind as you search for the right Low Code tool for your project.

-Follow us on Twitter to get more insights into our various Low Code discussions.
+Follow us on Twitter to get more insights into our various Low Code and software development discussions.